patrickdundas/CoSkiTrip/README.md

 # CoSkiTrip
-Reddit Bot for monitoring and alerting on Colorado ski resort access road closures and alerts
+Reddit Bot for monitoring and alerting on Colorado ski resort route closures, incidents, and alerts based on live CDOT data
 ## Contributing

 - Fork the repository
 - Make your desired changes in `./functions/app.js`
+- List yourself as a contributor on the reddit post by updating `./functions/templates/reddit.md`
 - Note: `./functions/index.js` is for cloud infrastructure configuration and the GCP entrypoint, changes here usually won't be approved
 - Open a pull request and tag @patrickdundas